 Fees and finance

-In line with these changes, tuition fees for full-time Home and EU undergraduate students starting at Canterbury Christ Church University in 2012 will be £8,500* for most courses.
+Tuition fees for full-time Home and EU undergraduate students starting at Canterbury Christ Church University in 2013 will be £8,500* for most courses.

 Students who are in the UK, and currently seeking asylum here, may wish to look at the support available through Article 26 (a project of the Helena Kennedy Foundation) when considering an application to study at a Higher Education institution.

-* Some exclusions apply: Four year programmes, where the first year is a Foundation Year with fees of £6,000, subsequent years are £8,500; courses funded by the NHS; and some Christ Church programmes delivered at partner institutions for which fees may be less than £6,000.
+* Exclusions where fees are less include: Four year programmes, where the first year is a Foundation Year with fees of £6,000 (subsequent years are £8,500 or £9000 after 2014/15); courses funded by the NHS; and some Christ Church programmes delivered at partner institutions for which fees may be £6000 or less.
 Check partner institutions’ web pages for details.
 Exceptions also include students who already have a first degree.